>

 • Some of our businesses are relieved they thought it would be much worse…Better news than feared – but still a bad situation.

-• Cars, steel and aluminium industries already facing much higher tariffs
+• Cars, steel and aluminium industries already facing much higher tariffs but tariffs need to fall in other sectors too.

 • No winners in the current scenario.
 Lose-lose for everyone.

-1. orders will drop
+1. orders falling

-2. prices will rise
+2. prices rising

 3. global economic demand will be weaker as a result.